uuzall/adaptive_attention_span/README.md

 ## What does the paper contribute?
 The basic idea of the paper is that adding learnable parameters in the self-attention mechanism will cause the model to learn the ideal length of the context depending on the input given to the model.

 For this experiment, I used a GPT model with 8 heads and 8 layers.
 The sequence length used in 4096 (The paper uses span lengths of up to 8192 but I did not have the memory to do that).
 The results I got from my experiments were similar to that the authors achieved.
-The figure below shows the adaptive attention masks for each of the head and layer of the transformer.
+The figure below shows the adaptive attention masks for each of the head and layer of the transformer (Horizontally across: Heads from 0-7, Vertically down: Layers 0-7).

 ![adaptive_attention_span](https://github.com/uuzall/adaptive_attention_span/blob/main/photos/attention_span_no_log.png)